Dimonium-239/charm-remapper/README.md

 # charm-remapper
-Script only for X Window System.
+Script is for any system with an X11 implementation.
 Help to change case of text or remap letters following current layout.

 ## Description